Murdo-C/captainmurdo.github.io/about.md

 I enjoy technology, coffee, and podcasts.

-I live with my fiancée, Michelle, and our two Chihuahuas, Belle and Meeko.
+I live with my wife, Michelle, and our two Chihuahuas, Belle and Meeko.

 ---